top of page

 Real-World Case Study: The Trenton Eviction

 Here’s an example from a property I manage in Trenton.
-Tenant went dark and stopped paying.
+A tenant went dark and stopped paying.
 We filed quickly and retained counsel.
-Court pulled the eviction paperwork because the judge asked for a lead safe certificate even though we submitted the receipt and rental registration.
+The court pulled the eviction paperwork because the judge asked for a lead-safe certificate, even though we submitted the receipt and rental registration.
 That administrative requirement stalled the case.
 We obtained the certificate, refiled, and continued the legal process.

 • Administrative surprises happen — licenses and certificates can derail timing.